MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 When deploying Office with the Office Deployment Tool (ODT), you can automatically install the same languages that are in use by the operating system or by an existing version of Office.
 To match the operation system langauge, use "MatchOS" as the Language ID.
 To match the language used by the existing version of Office, use "MatchInstalled" as the language ID.

 MatchInstalled can be used when deploying a specific Office app, such as Visio, to devices with Office already installed.
-In that case, using MatchInstalled automatically installs Visio in the languages used by the existing version of Office.
+In that case, using MatchInstalled automatically installs Visio in the same languages used by the existing version of Office.

 When MatchOS is used, the ODT will install the base language of the operating system and all active display languages for user profiles on the device.
 MatchOS can be used in combination with a fixed list of languages.
 For example, you can use Language ID = "MatchOS" and Language ID = "en-us" to install both English and any matching languages.